- Sharp-looking sheetmetal

 With good looks and capability but compromises in safety and performance, we give it a middle-of-the-road 5.3 out of 10 overall.
 (Read more about how we rate cars.)

 For 2020, the Compass comes in Sport, Latitude, Trailhawk, and Limited editions.
-As a whole, the 2020 Compass family gets some additional options including safety tech features on every trim including the base Sport model and a luxury seat package that includes heated and cooled power front seats.
+The 2020 Compass family gets some additional options including safety tech features on every trim including the base Sport model and a luxury seat package that includes heated and cooled power front seats.

 In terms of styling, the Compass is more Grand Cherokee than Wrangler, adopting swoopy styling and business-friendly finishing touches.
 The interior is similarly reserved, and can be had in either light or dark color schemes.
 Trailhawk models dial up the intensity with black accents on the exterior and red trim inside, reflecting this trim’s go-anywhere attitude.